Esslingen am Neckar

 Esslingen am Neckar (/de/, lit.
-'Esslingen on the Neckar'; Esslenga; until 16 October 1964 officially Eßlingen am Neckar) is a town in the Stuttgart Region of Baden-Württemberg in southern Germany, seat of the District of Esslingen as well as the largest town in the district.
-Within Baden-Württemberg it is the 11th largest city.
+'Esslingen on the Neckar'; Esslenga; until 16 October 1964 officially Eßlingen am Neckar) is a city in the Stuttgart Region of Baden-Württemberg in southern Germany, seat of the District of Esslingen.
+Within Baden-Württemberg it is the 10th largest city.

 It is located on the river Neckar, about 14 km southeast of Stuttgart city center.
 The regions surrounding the city of Esslingen are also mostly developed.

-Esslingen was a free imperial city for several centuries until it was annexed by Württemberg in 1802.
+Esslingen is first mentioned in written records in the 8th century.
+From 1181, it was a Free Imperial City.
+In 1803, the city lost its independence and was incorporated into the Duchy of Württemberg.
+Industrialization in the 19th century led to economic growth and significantly shaped the city’s development.

 The German Timber-Frame Road passes through the city.

 History

 Prehistoric times

 There is archaeological evidence that what is now the city of Esslingen was settled since the Neolithic period.
 Traces of human settlement found at the site of the city church date back to around 1000 B.C.

 Roman times

 In the 1st century AD the Esslingen region became part of the Roman Empire.
 During this period a Roman warehouse was located in the area of Oberesslingen.
 The nearest major Roman settlements and garrisons were at Cannstatt and Köngen.